 Resources your Functions use, all in one file entitled

-serverless.json).
+serverless.js).
 It looks like this:

-# serverless.yml service: users functions: # Your "Functions" usersCreate: events: # The "Events" that trigger this function - http: true x-azure-settings: name: req methods: - POST route: /users/create usersDelete: events: - http: true x-azure-settings: name: req methods: - DELETE route: /users/delete
+# serverless.yml service: users functions: # Your "Functions" usersCreate: events: # The "Events" that trigger this function - http: true x-azure-settings: name: req methods: - post route: /users/create usersDelete: events: - http: true x-azure-settings: name: req methods: - delete route: /users/delete

 When you deploy with the Framework by running